-“%First Name%” should populate in the text block on the canvas.
+You will see "%First Name%” populate in the text block on the canvas.

-Create a new text block.
-Change the font to Cabin.
+Next, create a new text block and change the font to Cabin.
 Write in your desired content for the letter.

 There are many text element tools to enhance readability including bold, underline, italic, and bullet points.

 To use these features, simply double click the text block, highlight the particular words to emphasize.

 A pop up window will appear to adjust:

 To add an image, click and drag the image icon from the left side, under Build.

 Click the image block on the canvas, which then populates the properties panel on the right side.
 Select Browse and upload an image of your choosing.